formsbyair/Documentation/docs/_docs/forms/actions/copy.md

 order: 1
 ---

-Make a copy of the selected form including the design, settings, header image, style, script and header/footer.
+Make a copy of the selected form including the design, settings, header image, style, script and custom header/footer.

-The following form settings are not copied:
+The following form settings are **not** copied:

 * Short Name
 * Google Tracking Id
 * Close Date/Time

-The new form will default to **Draft** status.
+* Status (the new form will default to Draft)

-### Settings
+## Settings

 #### New Form Title
 Title for the new form.
 If the title already exists we'll add a unique number to the end when you click Copy.